mieweb/datavis-ace/README.md

 ### Submodules

-* `jaguarjs-jsdoc` — Submodule for the JSDoc template used to build documentation.
+* `jaguarjs-jsdoc` — JSDoc template used to build documentation.
+* `json-formatter-js` — A library to render JSON objects in a tree view.